khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - some reasons to have a website
 - two types of website builders:
     1. static site generators (SSGs)
-    2. web content management systems (WCMCs)
+    2. web content management systems (WCMSs)
 - the difference between textual and visual programming
 - free WCMSs, with attention to WordPress
 - custom domains